joshmarinacci/querylang/README.md

     * -- list of messages w/ tags for inbox and folders.
     * -- subject, senders, receivers, body.
     * -- no compose.
-    * lists show subject and sender and date. sorted by date.
+    * -- lists show subject and sender and date. sorted by date.
+    * -- sort by date
-    * message viewer shows full senders and receivers and subject and timestamp
+    * -- message viewer shows full senders and receivers and subject and timestamp

 * music
     * search works for song titles, artists, albums